Compare Canada's Best Health & Dental Insurance

 The Best Canadian Insurance Advisor

-Personal health and dental insurance cover medical equipment and care beyond the basic coverage provided by universal health care.
-While government health plans typically cover essential medical services such as doctor visits, hospital stays, and surgery, extended health insurance expands the scope of coverage to include a broader range of services and treatments.
+Private health and dental insurance covers the cost of medication and medical treatments that universal health care in Canada does not.
+While provincial or territorial health plans typically cover essential medical services such as doctor visits, hospital stays, and surgery, extended health insurance expands the scope of coverage to include services like preventative care, follow-up treatments, and more.

 Prescription Drugs